 Community Forklift offers two convenient ways to donate building materials:

-Planning a major tear-down or renovation?
-Consider Deconstruction!
+Planning a major tear-down or large-scale renovation?
+Consider deconstruction instead of demolition!
 Learn more.

 Dropping off your donation helps Community Forklift reduce its carbon footprint and use its limited resources most efficiently.